 Two sisters Anne and Zoe play chess or backgammon every day.
-Anne is better than Zoe in chess and wins 75% of the time but Zoe is better at backgammon and therefore Anne wins only 25% of the time.
-They play chess 4 out of 7 days of the week (days are random) and backgammon in the rest of the days.
-Suppose Anne win the game yesterday.
-What is the probability that she played chess?
+Anne is better than Zoe at chess and wins 75% of the time, but Zoe is better at backgammon and therefore Anne could win only 25% of the time.
+They play chess 4 out of 7 days of the week randomly and backgammon in the other days.
+Suppose Anne won the game yesterday.
+What is the probability that they played chess?